 Host Network Commands

-Host network commands allow you to list the networks the host is connected to and to list, add, update, or remove a port forwarding configuration.
+Host network commands allow you to list the host virtual networks and to list, update, or remove a port forwarding configuration.

 Guest Operating System Commands

 Guest operating system commands enable you to interact with a guest operating system in the following ways.

 Run an executable program in the guest operating system or run an interpreted script that you provide.